By Lily / Last update October 25, 2022

 Windows Server 2016 users know that backing up Windows Server 2016 can prevent many disasters, such as system crash which can bring large damage to you, even the whole company.
 So, it is necessary to backup Windows Server in time to prevent the next accident.

 Fortunately, you can create Windows Server backup schedules.
 Windows Server has a built-in backup tool called Windows Server Backup.
 However, it only allows you to create one daily backup schedule.
-For anyone who wants to create multiple scheduled backup tasks, like a daily backup for your folders and a weekly backup for your system drive, you can turn to one third-party tool that is introduced in Part 2.
+For anyone who wants to create multiple scheduled backup tasks, like a weekly backup for your OS and a monthly backup for the entire disk, you can turn to third-party tools that are introduced in Part 2 and Part 3.

 Part 1.
 Create a schedule to backup Windows Server 2016 with the built-in tool